ZakariaICT/BallTickets/Portfolio.md

 To get all the coins and all information about the coins i used an API.
 This is an API from coingecko.
 So what I did is I got all data via an url of coingecko.
 Because i use this url i can fetch all data from this API. so after getting all data i picked everything i need from the API and placed this on a good spot in my HTML code.
 This is the information you can see on my homepage.

+###### CRUD

+I implemented a create function in my code.
+Customer can now create an acocunt on my website which will ben saved in my database.
+My code is made up like this:
+Backend
+- I made a few classes.
+An AccountController, Account class, AccountRepository and AccountService classes.
+I use all these classes for this function. in my Account class i create a table for in my database on the ORM way.
+So the table will be created automatically.
+Furthermore i made an add function in my accountController class so that i can send data from my website.
+Frontend
+- I made a registration class and created a view for on my website with textboxes and labels.
+In this class i use my Rest API that i have made in my backend. this looks like this: "http://localhost:8080/account/add".
+Because of this link i can add info to the database via my backend.

 #### <ins> Learning Outcome 2 </ins>